-Part of PPA cover is undertaken by an outside sports agency, Premier Sports, who are expected to plan their own activities though LA plans are available to them.
-They must ensure curriculum coverage and take responsibility for planning activities in line with the schools curricular aimed stated earlier I this policy.
-They are also responsible for ensuring that children are changed appropriately before and after their P.E. lesson and once dressed, taken back to their next activity.
-The Sport Coaches provided by Premier Sports are observed by the P.E.
-Team to ensure good quality teaching and children's progression.
+Part of PPA cover is undertaken by outside sports agencies, SJW Sports and Pro Elite, who are expected to plan their own activities though LA plans are available to them.
+They must ensure curriculum coverage and take responsibility for planning activities in line with the schools curricular aimed stated earlier in this policy.
+The Sport Coaches provided by SJW Sports and Pro Elite are observed by the P.E.
+Leader to ensure good quality teaching and children's progression.

-The long term and medium term plans, all units of work, TOP resources and other useful resources are all stored on class teachers computers, and are updated by the PE Coordinator whenever necessary.
-A 'master' set can also be found on the shared network and each year group has two master folders.
+The long term and medium term plans, all units of work, TOP resources and other useful resources are all stored on the school's shared drive both in year group planning folders and in the PE folder, and are updated by the PE Co-ordinator whenever necessary.
 Teachers will need to identify their risk assessments, differentiated learning tasks and assessment opportunities in note form on their short-term plans.
 All lessons should include heart-rate raising warm-up activities, mobility exercises and stretches before the main task, and cooling down activities at the end.
 All lessons should also include aspects of the curricular aims listed on p10 (acquiring and developing, selecting and applying, improving and evaluating, knowledge and understanding of fitness and health).